 We have identified and recommend the most reliable and user-friendly training aids that we have found for the full swing.

-Having sweat over many three footers, we sympathize with golfers who need to improve their putting.
+We have sweat over many three footers.
+So, we sympathize with golfers who need to improve their putting.
 It is amazing how many of us are champions as mini-golf players yet struggle to consistently line up and execute a 6 to 8 foot putt.
 We all tend to reach our own individual plateau’s and stay there.
 Through focused effort, many golfers find that practicing a proper putting stroke (technique, aim and tempo) is one of the fastest ways to improve their golf score.
 Putting (and the short game) is a true equalizer for golfers who aren’t participants in the long drive competitions.

 As mentioned previously, we tend to recommend training aids that are manual, easy to understand and easy to use.
-Put simply, we tend to shy away from training aids that have to be plugged in – in part because of complexity, but also because of cost considerations for the average golfer.
+We tend to shy away from training aids that have to be plugged in – in part because of complexity, but also because of cost considerations for the average golfer.
 That said, the one thing that we care most about is whether the training aid delivers results!
 Simplicity is great but results matter most!

 The technology category is one of the fastest growing and we will do our thorough research before making our recommendations.